-Please complete and return to the Principal who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Executive Principal who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name:

 Your relationship to the pupil:

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?

+(Willo did you speak to and what was the response):

 What actions do you feel might resolve the problem at this stage?

+And you attaching any managements of an interest size dataile

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent: By who:

 by who.

 Complaint referred to:

 Date: